 Building on their earlier work on the Leap Chair, the teams created a work chair with the comfort and style of a classic club chair, a luxury Leap Chair that takes work away from the desk.

 In researching the needs of a growing number of collaborative settings, Steelcase identified an opportunity to combine task and lounge seating.
 Named for the collaboration it enables, the i2i chair supports a variety of postures, including sideways, reclining, perching, and leaning.
 Winner of the Spark Gold Award, 2010, and the IDEA Silver Award, 2009.

 Steelcase and IDEO designed a task chair with modern ergonomic capabilities that accommodated a wide range of body types at a lower price point.
 Winner of the IDEA Bronze Award from IDSA and BusinessWeek, 2009.

 Steelcase asked IDEO to help evaluate and design a “walk up and connect” experience that merged furniture and technology to help teams access and share information.
 Designed to look light, open, and inviting, media:scape used a pedestal table with cleverly embedded hardware and interactive technology to foster group work.
 Winner of the IDEA Bronze award for Office & Productivity, 2011.

 IDEO collaborated with Steelcase to design a platform for improving the classroom experience.
 The final product, dubbed the Node chair, has received praise for promoting student collaboration, allowing educators to reconfigure classrooms to fit different teaching styles, and enabling institutions to save money by making spaces more flexible and accommodating for varied uses.
 Winner of five design awards.

-A love letter to Node.
+Watch: A love letter to Node.